codex-team/editor.js/docs/toolbar-settings.md

   }

   save() {
-    // Return the important that needs to be saved return object
+    // Return the important data that needs to be saved return object
   }